 The suburb of Hillbrow in South Africa has an unusual New Year’s Eve tradition that involves tossing old furniture out the windows of houses and apartments.
 This tradition dates back to the 1990s and is seen as a way to inspire new beginnings and help refresh your home for the next 12 months.7

 Starting your own traditions

-The Community Volunteer grant gives you up to £2,000 in local currency to organise a volunteer activity to give back in ways like:
+The Community Volunteer grant gives you up to $2,000 in local currency to organize a volunteer activity to give back in ways like: